dsmentors/Numpy_Study_Materials/README.md

 **Numpy Interview Questions**

     1. What is Numpy?
     2. Why NumPy is used in Python?
     3. What does NumPy mean in Python?
     4. Where is NumPy used?
     5. How to Install Numpy in Windows?
     6. How to import numpy in python?
     7. how to create 1D Array ?
     8. How to create 2D Array ?
     9. How to create 3D Array or ND Array ?
-    10. How to use shape for 1D Array ?
+    10.How to use shape for 1D Array ?
-    11. How to use shape for 2D Array ?
+    11.How to use shape for 2D Array ?
     12. How to use shape for 3d or Nd Array ?
     13. How to identified datatype for numpy array?
     14. Print 5 zeros with numpy ?
     15. print zeros with 2 rows and 3 columns ?
     16. use of eye() diagonal values ?
     17. use of diag() square matrix ?
     18. Print Range Between 1 To 15 and show 4 integers random numbers
     19. Print Range Between 1 To 100 and show 4 integers random numbers
     20. Print Range Between random number 2 row and 3 cols integers random numbers
     21. What Is The Difference Between Numpy And Scipy?
     22. What Is The Preferred Way To Check For An Empty (zero Element) Array?
     23. List the advantages NumPy Arrays have over (nested) Python lists?
     24. How do you create a 3D array?
     25. How can you identify the datatype of a given NumPy array?
     26. Why NumPy is faster than list?

 **Questions on NumPy Array**